nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **API** : [`Model.java`](../src/main/java/seedu/todo/model/Model.java)

-The `Model`,

-* stores a `UserPref` object that represents the user's preferences.
-* stores the Todo list data and persists it to the
-* exposes a `UnmodifiableObservableList<ReadOnlyPerson>` that can be 'observed' ie. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
-* exposes a simplified interface to the

-### Storage component
+The model component represents the application's data layer.
+It is injected into command objects through the logic component, and exposes a CRUD interface to logic that allows commands to modify the application's data.
+To ensure safety it exposes as much of it as immutable objects as possible through interfaces such as `ImmutableTask`.
+The model also persists any changes of the

 <img src="images/StorageClassDiagram.png" width="800">